sim Module

 Overview

 The sim module contains code for simulating multi-echelon inventory systems.
-The primary data object is the SupplyChainNetwork and the SupplyChainNode objects that it contains, which contains all of the data for the simulation instance.
+The primary data object is the SupplyChainNetwork object and the SupplyChainNode and SupplyChainProduct objects that it contains.
+These objects contain all of the data for the simulation instance.

 Note